 We have our favorite films, and we have our favorite filmmakers.
 But have you ever wondered what your favorites’ favorites are?
 Even though film bingo sheets have been dominating our Instagram screens and film posters are filling Facebook groups to the brim, a film reco just hits different when it comes from our favorite storytellers.

-To propagate the love language of our times during the lockdown, we’ve compiled some movie recos from a few of the industry’s best directors.
+To propagate the love language of our times, we’ve compiled some movie recs from a few of the industry’s best directors.
 Some made them laugh, some inspired them while working and some just felt fucking unforgettable—the same things we feel as regular viewers.
 Is this the article version of Quentin Tarantino recommending Bong Joon-Ho films?
 Maybe.
 We just love seeing legends supporting legends.

 From Paul Feig: “Napoleon Dynamite” (2004)